 Sorry!
 I'd love to help out but I'm far too busy to do things like that right now.
 I might give editing lessons in the future if I have spare time though.

 Please bear in mind that I can only really consider working with you if you have decent audio and video/editing quality, similar in quality to that found in 'The Science Behind Super Mario Sunshine'.
+Small channels should also have at least 300 subscribers (around 30% of my subscriber base).

 Well recently I've been tied down with Nostalgia Trip, and at the moment that is my priority.
 I've been experimenting with the Science Behind so that I can make shorter videos and get them out more frequently.